How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 Firstly, respecting the environment may mean finding a less-visited alternative to a popular attraction.
 The overwhelming influx of visitors to Iceland in recent years resulted in many popular photo spots like Reykjadalur being closed off to tourists for months.
 Delicate ecosystems have come under strain from too much tourist love (and disobeying signage), and nature needs time to recover before the damage becomes irreversible.

-Furthermore, Maya Bay in Thailand (more popularly known as James Bond Island) has recently been closed to allow time to heal and recover from unsustainable visitor numbers.
-While this may seem like an inconvenience if you were planning to go, it’s important to remember that this action will help save these environments and allow them to be around for future generations.
+Furthermore, Maya Bay in Thailand (more popularly known as James Bond Island) now closes for two months annually to allow time to heal and recover from unsustainable visitor numbers.

-While this may be inconvenient to your travel plans, it truly is one of the overtourism solutions we see immediate benefits from once enforced.
+It’s important to remember that this action will help save these environments we love and allow them to be around for future generations.
+While this may be inconvenient to our travel plans, it truly is one of the overtourism solutions we see immediate benefits from once enforced.

-For your own safety
+For our own safety

 In 2011 there were only 3 selfie-related deaths recorded.
 Did you know that number greatly increased each year to reach to 93 in 2017?
 Combining all records from 2011 to 2017 brings us to a staggering 259 selfie-related deaths.
+I’d hate to think what it’s at now.

 For natural wonders and UNESCO World Heritage sites

-Resist the unusual urge to carve your name into trees or stones as this causes irreversible damage to significant attractions.
+Some people need to resist the unusual urge to carve their name into trees or stones, as this causes irreversible damage to significant attractions.
 In Kyoto, Japan, tourists have been vandalising the bamboo by etching their names into the UNESCO World Heritage Arashiyama Bamboo Forest, causing significant destruction.
-If everyone did that, there soon may be no bamboo groves left for anyone to enjoy.
-That would be an absolute shame!

 For animal welfare

 Additionally, please consider the ethics related to animals used in tourism.
-Some animals are being exploited in order to attract your tourist money, like the riding of elephants and patting chained tigers in Thailand.
+Some animals are being exploited in order to attract tourist money, like the riding of elephants and patting chained tigers in Thailand.
 An alternative is to visit an elephant sanctuary where the animals are rescued from cruel conditions and nursed back to health.

 In Santorini, Greece, it’s been revealed that donkeys have received spinal injuries from lugging tourists up the 600 stairs from the port to the main town, a well as being worked to dehydration in extreme heat.
 For the sake of the donkey’s welfare, the cable car is a much more efficient way to journey up the cliffside from the port.
-You’ll also feel better for doing so and the donkeys will thank you for it!
+We’ll also feel better for doing so and the donkeys will thank us for it!

 7. Respect local culture

 Each culture is unique and has its own significance in the world.
 Their differences are what makes them so special.
 But what happens when we end up turning all places into the same ordinary mono-culture?
-When the local etiquette, language and cuisine are slowly eroded away by overtourism and replaced by a barrage of the same stuff you see everywhere else?
+When the local etiquette, language and cuisine are slowly eroded away by overtourism and replaced by a barrage of the same stuff we see everywhere else?
 What if the unique cultural differences that attracted us to a destination eventually disappeared?

 Some tourists can be pretty demanding folk and expect things to be the same as home when they travel.
 Alternatively, we should do what we can to help preserve what makes each destination exceptional, and it starts by respecting the local culture.